 Beyond heat, hygiene is paramount.
 Your blades must be thoroughly disinfected after every client to prevent the spread of bacteria.
 Use a hospital-grade disinfectant spray or dip, but make sure you’ve brushed away all hair first—disinfectant can’t work effectively on a dirty surface.
 This step is essential for client safety and maintaining your professional standards, whether you're using a single tool or a full barber combo set.

-Mastering Fades and Tapers with Each Clipper
+How to Master Fades with Each Clipper Type

 Whether you’re team detachable or team adjustable, you can create a flawless fade.
 The real secret isn’t just the tool, but how you use it.
 Each clipper type requires a slightly different approach to achieve that seamless blend from short to long.
 Detachable clippers offer a structured, precise path to a sharp fade, relying on distinct blade sizes to create clean steps.
 It’s a methodical process that gives you incredible control over your guidelines and final look.